Fantom Technologies: Foundation and development

 In 1989, British-born James Dyson (inventor of dual-cyclone vacuums) and Canada's IONA Appliances (the predecessor of Fantom Technologies) made a licensing deal in which the company would manufacture and sell a line of commercial dual-cyclonic upright vacuums called Vectron, for SC Johnson Wax, on which Dyson held the patent.
 Two years later, SC Johnson exited the commercial vacuum business and IONA renamed the vacuums to "Fantom".
+IONA also licensed a deal with Sears to sell the Fantom under the name "Kenmore Destiny."
 1993 brought a successful infomercial for the original Fantom vacuum.
 One year later, the vacuum offered a HEPA filter as an option.
-In 1995, the vacuum was renamed the Fantom Thunder (AKA Kenmore Destiny).
+In 1996, the vacuum was renamed the Fantom Thunder (AKA Kenmore Destiny Plus).

-Bankruptcy 2001
+Bankruptcy

 In October 2001, Fantom Technologies went bankrupt, and the name was sold to Euro-Pro (owned by Mark Rosenzweig).
 James Dyson saw an opportunity and introduced a multi-cyclonic vacuum under the Dyson name in North America in 2002, called the DC07, one year after Fantom went out of business.
 The Dyson DC07, as well as later Dyson models, would be commercial best-sellers in North America.
 Today, Fantom vacuums are considered collector's items.